tokend/knowledge-base/tech/guides/create_token.md

     }
 ```

-Now, Bob can see that his request is created and is waiting for admins review.
+Now, Bob's request is created and is waiting for admins review.

 ```json
     {